bevesce/TodoFlow/README.md

 ### Keyword: *t*

 Set path to your master todo list in config.py (one_filepath).
-When you type **t** keyword Alfred will display all tags from that list.
+When you type **t** keyword Alfred will display all task from that list.

 ![All tasks][basic]